urbach/chemHMC/code/README.md

 ```
 -DKokkos_ARCH_KEPLER35=ON
 ```
 a list of option can be found in https://kokkos.github.io/kokkos-core-wiki/keywords.html.

+Make sure the `default_arch` in `code/external/kokkos/bin/nvcc_wrapper` matches the lowest supported version shown in `nvcc --list-gpu-arch`.
+By default `sm_35` is set there which is suitable for the above specified Kepler architecture.

 Then build and compile with

 ```
 cd build